Working on a new logo? Here are some tips that you can make notes of if you are undertaking the logo design process for your business.

 If you decide to use a logo that combines words and graphics.
 The decision to use lettering is important, as fonts, like color, can have an emotional impact and are often associated.
 Fonts, also called typefaces, have a deep link in culture.
 Courier fonts, for example, were designed to resemble memos written on old typewriters.
 And many people relate Helvetica to the government because it is used on tax forms.

 Understand fonts’ artistic and scientific impact before committing to one in your logo design.

 Symbols can be used to represent your company’s ideals, mission, product, or service.

 One of the most important tools a designer uses to create a great logo is the symbol.
-It is used to define the identity of the brand, to represent clearly who the company is, and expresses how it would like to be perceived.
+It is used to define the brand’s identity, represents clearly who the company is, and expresses how it would like to be perceived.

-It’s better to utilize both a visual and text so that the message of your logo is an accurate reflection of your company or product.
-If you decide to use a symbol, regardless of whether it will stand alone or be used in conjunction with text, make sure that it truly represents the story of your business or your product.
+It’s better to utilize both a visual and text so that your logo’s message accurately reflects your company or product.
+If you decide to use a symbol, regardless of whether it will stand alone or be used in conjunction with text, make sure that it represents the story of your business or your product.

 While I have shared everything I want you to know about the logo design process, there may be some things that I may have left.